openmobilityfoundation/mobility-data-specification/provider/README.md

 | `event_location` | Point | Required | |
 | `battery_pct` | Float | Required if Applicable | Percent battery charge of device, expressed between 0 and 1 |
 | `associated_trips` | UUID[] | Optional based on device | Array of UUID's.
 For "Reserved" event types, associated trips (foreign key to Trips API) |

+### Status Changes Query Parameters

+The status_changes API should allow querying status changes with a combination of query parameters.

+* `start_time`
+* `end_time`
+* `location`

+The `time` parameters can be provided as Unix Timestamps individually or together.
+The `location` parameter can be provided as a stringified GeoJson Polygon.

 ### Event Types